KRR-Oxford/Guarded-saturation/README.md

 Since they are completely different, each of them needs different options.

-To test a ChaseBench scenario, you need to specify the `cb` option and add:
+To run on a ChaseBench scenario, you need to specify the `cb` option and add:

 - `<NAME OF THE SCENARIO>` the name of the scenario as in the ChaseBench format
   - example: `doctors`